Work Days: Monday – Friday, typically full year

 1. Adheres to and follows:

-• Document all contacts with the families in ChildPlus as an event, including all followup occurrences and notes.
+• Document all contacts with the families in ChildPlus as an event, including all follow-up occurrences and notes.

 • Provide families with community resources based on family needs to make referrals, including continuing education, employment training, and employment services.
 Document all contacts with the families and all follow-up in ChildPlus.

-• Maintain a family advocate file for every child and follow the “Family Advocate File Tracker” form.
+• Maintain a FA file for every child and follow the Family Advocate File Tracker form.

 • Inform parents of all upcoming events, meetings, activities, community resources and parent involvement activities.

 • Plan and participate in Parent Committee meetings and plan the meetings at times that are respectful to the parent’s needs.

 • Share with families the importance of regular attendance and provide support when needed.